mahmed90851/AccountingLedger/README.md

   - Previous year's transactions
   - Search transactions by vendor
   - Custom search based on date range, description, vendor, and amount

+## Special Feature

+My application features a personal login.
+This feature allows the user to enter a username and password.
+If the username and password match those in the isValidAccounts method, the user is allowed to access the home screen.

 ## Example images